-Zinn and the Art of Triathlon Bikes takes you step-by-step through the process of tuning and maintaining your ride, including tips on how to safely have your bike transported between races and the best equipment/upgrades to consider for optimal success.
+Zinn and the Art of Triathlon Bikes take you step-by-step through the process of tuning and maintaining your ride, including tips on how to safely have your bike transported between races and the best equipment/upgrades to consider for optimal success.
 Both novice mechanics and experts can learn from the clear instructions and exploded diagrams listed in this book that are designed to help you enjoy hours of pain-free riding.

 Cycling Anatomy by Shannon Sovndal

-Cycling Anatomy by Shannon Sovndal, M.D. provides full color illustrations of nearly 75 different cycling exercises you can use to improve yourself.
+Cycling Anatomy by Shannon Sovndal, M.D. provides full-color illustrations of nearly 75 different cycling exercises you can use to improve yourself.
 The book goes above and beyond by showing you the muscles that are at work during different stages of the racing routine and how to strengthen each muscle group.
-For active cyclists and those who just want to build a stronger physique, this book is good way to get the most out of each ride.
+For active cyclists and those who just want to build a stronger physique, this book is a good way to get the most out of each ride.

 Mountain Bike: Tahoe: 50 Select Singletrack Routes by Jeremy Benson

 The 165-mile Tahoe Rim Trail follows the shores of the lake along the spine of the surrounding Sierra and Carson mountain ranges.
 Over the course of its length, the TRT intersects multiple other trails and roads to allow for a variety of riding options.
-In Mountain Bike Tahoe, you will discover 50 possible routes complete with maps, directions to trailheads, difficulty ratings
+In Mountain Bike Tahoe, you will discover 50 possible routes complete with maps, directions to trailheads, difficulty ratings,